-I am a Research Assistant Professor in the Department of Psychology here at Clark University, with an area of expertise in family violence.
+I am an Associate Research Professor in the Department of Psychology at Clark University, with an area of expertise in family violence.
 I am currently working on three major projects.

 First, I am the Principal Investigator (Co-Investigator: Dr. Emily Douglas of Bridgewater State University) of an ongoing research endeavor on men who sustain intimate partner violence.
 The project, funded by the National Institutes of Health, aims to understand the experiences and needs of men who sustain partner violence from their female partners, a traditionally under-studied area of family violence.
 To get more information on this study, its aims, results, other related resources, or to participate, please see the Men’s Experiences with Partner Aggression Project Homepage.

-Second, I am the Co-Director, along with Dr. Kathleen Palm Reed of the Psychology Department, of a program here at Clark University called the CAVE program.
-CAVE stands for Clark Anti-Violence Education program, and our goal is to provide students with programming and resources to lower the rates of sexual assault, dating violence, and stalking on campus.
-This program has been funded by the U.S. Department of Education and the U.S. Department of Justice.
+Second, I am the co-founder and former co-director, along with Dr. Kathleen Palm Reed of the Psychology Department, of a program at Clark University called the CAVE program.
+CAVE stands for Clark Anti-Violence Education program, and its goal is to provide students with programming and resources to lower the rates of sexual assault, dating violence, and stalking on campus.
+This program began in 2009 through funding from the U.S. Department of Education and the U.S. Department of Justice.
+In 2015-16, it transitioned to the Wellness Coordinator on campus.
 Please visit www.clarku.edu/cave for comprehensive information on this program and other resources.
-Our offices are located in JC333, or you can contact us confidentially through email (firstname.lastname@example.org) or phone (x7790).
-We provide education, training, and resources for these issues, in addition to confidential treatment and advocacy for victims or friends of victims.
+Kathy Palm Reed and I continue our basic research and evaluation of effective interpersonal violence prevention programs on college campuses, and remain involved with CAVE in an advisory capacity.